WebOrigami/docs/src/content/pattern/serve.md

 ```

-To add a layer of flexibility, we'll serve the graph define in a new file called `siteGraph.js`.
-We can then define this file to export the graph of transformed HTML defined in `htmlObject.js`, `htmlFiles.js`, or `htmlFn.js` as the graph to serve.
+To add a layer of flexibility, we'll serve the graph defined in a new file called `siteGraph.js`.
+This file exports whichever graph of transformed HTML we'd like to use, as defined in `htmlObject.js`, `htmlFiles.js`, or `htmlFn.js`.
+To use the files-backed graph:

 ```{{'js'}}
 /* src/deep/siteGraph.js */